ghdpro/django-changerequest/README.rst

 django-changerequest
 ====================

-django-changeRequest is yet another model auditing/versioning package.
+django-changerequest is yet another model auditing/versioning package.
 As usual in cases like these, it was created because I wasn't *quite* happy with any of the `existing solutions <https://djangopackages.org/grids/g/versioning/>`_ (that are still being actively maintained).